mrhaowu/PasswordVaultUsersRolesLoginModule/README.md

 # PasswordVaultUsersRolesLoginModule
 A JAAS login module that uses the JBoss password vault for the passwords.
 This version is specifically for JBoss EAP 6.1.0.
+This login module is based on the built-in UsersRolesLoginModule.
+See https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/6.1/html-single/Administration_and_Configuration_Guide/#topic4732_usersroles for configuration details.

 To use, add the JAR as a module in JBoss EAP 6.1.0.